SPDR S&P 500 ETF (ETF:SPY), iShares FTSE/Xinhua China 25 Index Fund ETF (ETF:FXI) - US Treasury Declares China A Currency Manipulator

 US Treasury Declares China A Currency Manipulator

-For the first time since the Clinton administration in 1994, the U.S. Treasury Department has declared China as a currency manipulator.
+For the first time since the Clinton administration in 1994, the U.S. Tresaury Department has declared China as a currency manipulator.

 “Secretary Mnuchin, under the auspices of President Trump, has today determined that China is a Currency Manipulator.
 As a result of this determination, Secretary Mnuchin will engage with the International Monetary Fund to eliminate the unfair competitive advantage created by China’s latest actions.”